LevelPixel/ComfyUI-LevelPixel/README.md

 This is a new image loading node that can retrieve the name of the files you load into your workflow.

+## Image Overlay

+A node that allows you to overlay one image on another with the ability to specify a mask.
+In this package, Image Overlay has an extended range of specified sizes for the final image, and also has another standard image size.

+The core functionality is taken from [efficiency-nodes-comfyui](https://github.com/jags111/efficiency-nodes-comfyui) and belongs to its authors.

 ## Fast Checker Pattern

 Quickly creates a background image with a checkerboard pattern according to the specified parameters for subsequent testing of images with a transparent background.
 You need to combine the resulting background image with your image with a transparent background in other ComfyUI nodes (at the moment there is no universal node, but perhaps we will make one in the future).